Multi-agent blind quantum computation without universal cluster states

 \item if $v \in f(u)$, and $\lambda(v) \notin {X, Y}$ then $u\prec v$, \item if $v \neq u$, and $\lambda(v) \notin {Y, Z}$ then $v \notin Odd(f(u))$, \item if $v \preceq u, v \in f(u)$ and $\lambda(v) = Y$ then $v \in Odd(f(u))$, \item if $\lambda(u) = XY$ then $u \notin f(u)$ and $u \in Odd(f(u))$, \item if $\lambda(u) = XZ$ then $u \in f(u)$ and $u \in Odd(f(u))$, \item if $\lambda(u) = YZ$ then $u \in f(u)$ and $u \notin Odd(f(u))$, \item if $\lambda(u) = X$ then $u \in Odd(f(u))$, \item if $\lambda(u) = Z$ then $u \in f(u)$, \item if $\lambda(u) = Y$ then either: $u \notin f(u)$ and $u \in Odd(f(u))$ or $u \in f(u)$ and $u \notin Odd(f(u))$. \end{enumerate} \end{definition}

-Where $Odd(K) = \{u,|N(u)\cap K|=1~mod~2\}$ is the odd neighbor of $K$, i.e. the set of vertices which have an odd number of neighbors in $K$. $N(K)$ denote the neighbor vertices of $K$. $|K|$ denote the number of vertices in $K$. $\lambda(u)$ denote the measurement plane of $u$, for green spiders with $0$ or $\pi$ phase, the measurement plane is $X$.
-The measurement plane is $XY$ for other arbitrary phase .
+Where $Odd(K) = \{u,|N(u)\cap K|=1~mod~2\}$ is the odd neighbour of $K$, i.e. the set of vertices which have an odd number of neighbours in $K$. $N(K)$ denote the neighbor vertices of $K$. $|K|$ denote the number of vertices in $K$. $\lambda(u)$ denote the measurement plane of $u$, for green spiders with $0$ or $\pi$ phase, the measurement plane is $X$.
+The measurement plane is $XY$ for other arbitrary phases.

-In the later sections, we show that all the rewrite rules used to implement the protocol would at least preserve the Pauli flow of the graph.
-This grantees the transformed ZX dagrams can be executed on a MBQC hardware.
+In the following sections, we show that all the rewrite rules used to implement the protocol would at least preserve the Pauli flow of the graph.
+This guarantees the transformed ZX-diagrams can be executed on MBQC hardware.